-Dutch meatballs known as Bitterballen are a classic Dutch bar snack.
+Dutch Meatballs (Bitterballen) are a classic Dutch bar snack.
 Bitterballen, one of Holland's favorite snacks, are bite-size beef and gravy croquettes usually served along with beer.

 In a large skillet melt the butter over medium-high heat.
 When the butter has melted completely, add the 1 cup of flour, a bit at a time, whisking it, it will turn into a thick paste.